emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: doligez94.html

+    We describe and prove the correctness of a new concurrent mark-and-sweep garbage collection algorithm.
+This algorithm
+    derives from the classical on-the-fly algorithm from Dijkstra et al. A distinguishing feature of our algorithm is that it supports multiprocessor environments where the registers of running processes are not readily accessible, without imposing any overhead on the elementary operations of loading a register or reading or initializing a field.
+Furthermore our collector never blocks running mutator processes except possibly on requests for free memory; in particular, updating a field or creating or marking or sweeping a heap object does not involve system-dependent synchronization primitives such as locks.
+We also provide support for process creation and deletion, and for managing an extensible heap of variable-sized objects.

 * .. _DBE93:

   R. Kent Dybvig, Carl Bruggeman, David Eby.
 1993. "`Guardians in a Generation-Based Garbage Collector <http://www.cs.indiana.edu/~dyb/pubs/guardians-pldi93.pdf>`_".
 SIGPLAN.
 Proceedings of the ACM SIGPLAN '93 Conference on Programming Language Design and Implementation, June 1993.

   .. abstract: dbe93.html

+    This paper describes a new language feature that allows dynamically allocated objects to be saved from deallocation by an automatic storage management system so that clean-up or other actions can be performed using the data stored within the objects.
+    The program has full control over the timing of clean-up actions, which eliminates several potential problems and often eliminates the need for critical sections in code that interacts with clean-up actions.
+Our implementation is "generation-friendly" in the sense that the additional overhead within the mutator is proportional to the number of clean-up actions actually performed.

 * .. _EDELSON92A: